-SECTION LEADS
+SECTION LEAD

-Dr. Joshua Lawson Ms. Erin Watson Email Address: josh.lawson@usask.ca Email Address: e.watson@usask.ca Phone Number: (306) 966-8799 Phone Number: (306) 966-7327 Office Hours: Please contact for a meeting Office Hours: Please contact for a meeting
+Dr. Joshua Lawson - josh.lawson@usask.ca

+Ms. Erin Watson - erin.watson@usask.ca

+Office Hours: Please contact for a meeting

 SECTION DESCRIPTION

 This section introduces the evidence-based medicine concepts and skills that will be applied and further developed in the case-based learning curriculum.
 It reinforces and builds upon students' existing information literacy knowledge and skills and introduces the critical appraisal of scientific evidence.
 All content will be specific to the medical context.
 Students will be asked to draw upon the skills and knowledge developed here when participating in case-based learning events.